-principal / Distance sales to be included in Slovenian Intrastat since 2018
+Distance sales should now be included in the Slovenian Intrastat return.

 A supplier established in another Member State and registered for VAT purposes in Slovenia because of exceeding the threshold of 35.000€ should also include distance sales to Slovenian individuals in section arrivals of their Intrastat report when the sales in Slovenia exceed the Intrastat threshold for arrivals.

 For more information about the Slovenian Intrastat requirements for the year 2018, you can consult the Intrastat Guide 2018, published by the Slovenian Ministry of Finance and the Slovenian Statistical Office.

 Intrastat returns for distance sales in Europe

 Distance sales of goods within the EU benefit from a simplified VAT regime.
 This regime is standard across all Member States and foresees two possible thresholds, €100,000 or €35,000, from which countries can choose in order to set the sales volume requiring a VAT registration.

 Although there is a standard VAT regime, the reporting obligations for distance sellers differ from one country to another.
 In France, for example, sales to French private individuals of goods coming from another EU country must be reported as intra-Community acquisitions and domestic sales.
 In most EU countries, however, these sales are not reported as intra-Community acquisitions.
 Another complexity arises on returns of goods from the private individual to the supplier.
 These returns have different reporting obligations in each country.